vinodkumarhs1962/skinspire_V2/Project_docs/Universal Engine/Universal Engine v3.1 - CRUD Extension Complete Master Documentation.md

 - **✅ Delivers immediate value** - Working CRUD for suppliers
 - **✅ Ensures future scalability** - Easy to add new entities

-The system is production-ready and provides a solid foundation for managing all master entities in the SkinSpire Clinic HMS.
+The system is production-ready and provides a solid foundation for managing all master entities in the Skinspire Clinic HMS.

 ---